 Makes several sandwiches.
 Offer with your favorite chips or my Dill Potato Salad with Greek Yogurt Dressing.

 Variations: Try whatever bread base, veggies, spreads and seasonings that you like for this sandwich.
 It’s a simple sandwich that tastes best right after it’s assembled or it can get soggy quickly.
 If your slices of veggies are small, a pita pocket will likely hold them better.
 Sometimes veggie sandwiches on regular bread tend to fall apart.
-This sandwich is vegan and heart-healthy if you omit the mayo or goat cheese and use vegan mayo, my green pea hummus, regular hummus, or my roasted broccoli dip as a spread.
+This sandwich is vegan and heart-healthy if you omit the mayo or goat cheese and use vegan mayo, my green pea hummus, my favorite chickpea hummus, or my roasted broccoli dip as a spread.
 Also be sure to select a vegan bread, bun, wrap, or pita pocket.

 Order some Trader Joe’s Chile Lime Seasoning or Everything But The Bagel Seasoning from Amazon.com if you are not near a Trader Joe’s store: